 Want to find out more about choosing a Home Phone service provider?
 Find answers to your questions with our home phone faqs below

-Key factors to consider when choosing a provider include: monthly subscription/line rental, contract period, contractual obligations before switching tariffs/operators; customer service level; billing and payment options; extra services offered; which conditions apply to inclusive minutes.
+- How do I choose a home phone provider?Key factors to consider when choosing a provider include: monthly subscription/line rental, contract period, contractual obligations before switching tariffs/operators; customer service level; billing and payment options; extra services offered; which conditions apply to inclusive minutes.

-Before switching your home phone to another provider, check whether you’re able to switch from your current one under your existing contract.
+- How do I switch home phone provider?Before switching your home phone to another provider, check whether you’re able to switch from your current one under your existing contract.
 You could be charged a cancellation fee if you switch (source Ofcom, Nov 17, 2010).
 Phone or write to your current provider to decide the best way to switch.

-Ofcom* advises that it is usually possible to retain your existing phone number.
+- Can I keep my number if I switch provider?Ofcom* advises that it is usually possible to retain your existing phone number.
 If you currently have your telephone services provided by another company, then it is usually possible to switch your telephone number over to a new provider.
 They will let you know if this is possible when you contact them.

-There are a wide range of tariffs to choose from, which vary according to the monthly package cost, line rental, together with day, weekend and evening call costs.
+- What kind of tariffs are there?There are a wide range of tariffs to choose from, which vary according to the monthly package cost, line rental, together with day, weekend and evening call costs.
 A comparison site can help find the right one for you.

-If you decide to switch tariffs, Ofcom* advises the best way is to phone or write a letter to your home phone provider.
+- How do I switch tariffs?If you decide to switch tariffs, Ofcom* advises the best way is to phone or write a letter to your home phone provider.
 You must operate within the terms of your existing provider contract.

-Sometimes your personal circumstances can change unexpectedly.
+- What should I do if I have difficulty paying my bills?Sometimes your personal circumstances can change unexpectedly.
 If you’re having difficulty paying your bill, you should discuss this with your provider.

-Ofcom* recommends that you should send your provider a copy of your bill, highlighting the relevant charges and the reasons why they are being disputed.
+- What if I disagree with my bill?Ofcom* recommends that you should send your provider a copy of your bill, highlighting the relevant charges and the reasons why they are being disputed.
 If this fails to resolve your dispute, you should follow its formal complaints procedure.
 If your dispute is still unresolved, you can raise the matter with the relevant Alternative Dispute Resolution (ADR) scheme.